 Our main results highlight the following key properties of optimal privacy-preserving mechanisms.
-Within the class of static mechanisms (see Section 6 for discussion of this restriction), the optimal κ -constrained mechanism partitions the type space into finitely many intervals (whose number depends on κ and is bounded above by e^{κ}), such that consumers truthfully announce to which interval their type belongs.
-Thus, even though there is a continuum of types, and the privacy constraint allows for a continuum of noisy messages,7 maximal profits are attained with only finitely many messages.
-When the production cost function and the type distribution satisfy some additional properties, any optimal κ -constrained mechanism consists of intervals that are monotonically ordered according to their mass from left to right, so that the gain from differentiating higher types
+The optimal $\kappa$ -constrained mechanism partitions the type space into finitely many intervals (whose number depends on $\kappa$ ), such that consumers truthfully announce to which interval their type belongs.
+Thus, even though there is a continuum of types, and the privacy constraint allows for a continuum of noisy messages, maximal profits are attained with only finitely many messages.
+When the production cost function and the type distribution satisfy some additional properties that we provide, any optimal $\kappa$ -constrained mechanism consists of intervals that are monotonically ordered according to their mass from left to right, so that the gain from differentiating higher types either diminishes or increases.